fbpx

 Which Lean-To-Fat Ratio Is Best For Burgers?

 While your specific needs may dictate which ratio you opt for, there are some standards that chefs and Burger fanatics consider when choosing their beef.
 Juicy, more flavorful Burgers will always come from higher-fat ratios of ground beef.
 If you like to cook your Burger medium-rare to medium, 80% / 20% will give you a juicy and flavorful Burger without a greasy coating.
+Fat in ground beef is where you get a bunch of flavor!

 Higher-fat compositions will render that fan in the pan and may cause your Burger to be greasy (leading to a soggy bun).
 By contrast, lower-fat compositions (85% / 15%, for example) will dry out faster.
-So if you prefer to cook your Burger medium to medium-well or more, go with a higher-fat composition to avoid a dried out Burger lacking in flavor.
+So, if you prefer to cook your Burger medium to medium-well or more, go with a higher-fat composition to avoid a dried-out Burger lacking in flavor.

 Hamburger in hand